 The week’s keynote event is a lecture given by the Honorary Fellow-in-Residence.
 Each year, the Law School hosts a new Honorary Fellow who joins us for several days during Public Interest Week.
 The Honorary Fellow meets with students, presents their work to our faculty, engages with the administration, and leads a discussion for the broader Penn Carey Law community.

-Past Honorary Fellows have included:
+Recent Honorary Fellows have included:

 In non-pandemic times, Public Interest Week ends with a huge celebration – the Annual Public Interest Student & Alumni Dinner.
 This dinner provides a wonderful opportunity for current public interest-minded students to network with public sector alumni, faculty, and community partners while enjoying good food and music.